Teaching online: A checklist

 - Set up password entry for your meetings and share the password privately with your learners through email.

 - Disable screen sharing for everyone with the exception of the host.
-This will keep unauthorized users from hijacking your screen.
+This will keep unauthorised users from hijacking your screen.

 - Don’t use your personal meeting ID for meetings, as this can be easily intercepted and shared on Reddit and Twitter.
 Rather, set up unique—but repeating—meetings for your class time.